36 B2B questions to fall in love with

 2. Interest - the deepening conversation

 The first step has been taken.
-People like you at first sight.
-But of course, that is not enough.
-Now you want people to remain interested in you.
-You go deeper into their realities, processes and challenges:
+People like you at first glance.
+But that is not enough, of course.
+Now you want people to become interested in you, and to stay interested.
+To do this, you delve deeper into their reality, processes and challenges.
+You show that you are not new to this, but that you really add value:

 • How do you prepare for important business meetings or pitches?